MarkJelic/TEC-1G/Documentation/memmap.md

 ## ROM Memory space

-All of Bank 3 is set aside as ROM space, and is occupied by MON-3 and associated software included in the ROM image (demos, games, etc)
+All of Bank 3 between $C000 and $FFFF is set aside as ROM space, and is occupied by MON-3 and associated software included in the ROM image (demos, games, etc)

 ## User Memory Space